Diet after the Endoscopic Sleeve Gastroplasty

 Immediately after surgery

-A patient can start taking low sugar clear liquids 4 hours after surgery.
+A patient can begin taking sugar free clear liquids 4 hours after surgery.
 Initially this should be water and ice chips, but any liquid that is not opaque (i.e. can be seen through) and low sugar is allowed.
 This includes diet iced tea, low calorie sport drinks (e.g. Propel Water), light soups (e.g. broth), sugar free Popsicles, sugar free Jell-O, etc. There is no limit on the volume of clear liquid that is allowed.
 However, all liquid should be taken slowly.
 Extremely hot or cold liquid may be less well tolerated than that of medium temperature.
 Avoid gulping, as this increases the amount of swallowed air (and subsequent belching) which can be uncomfortable.

 Post-op Days 1-7